ramonaharrison/ar-workshop/slides.md

 # Setup the scene

-In `FacesActivity.kt`, set up the fragment and set up the camera stream to render first so that the face mesh occlusion works properly.
+In `FacesActivity`, set up the fragment.

 ```kotlin
     private lateinit var arFragment: ArFragment